AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Adapting Embedding Models to African Languages

 \subsection{Cross-lingual Training Data Construction}

-We constructed cross-lingual training data by leveraging large-scale natural language inference corpora, a supervision signal that has proven effective for learning sentence embeddings. \citep{gao2022simcsesimplecontrastivelearning,reimers2019sentencebertsentenceembeddingsusing} Specifically, we used MultiNLI and SNLI \citep{williams2018broadcoveragechallengecorpussentence,bowman2015largeannotatedcorpuslearning} as source datasets in English.
+We constructed cross-lingual training data by leveraging large-scale natural language inference corpora, a supervision signal that has proven effective for learning sentence embeddings~ \citep{gao2022simcsesimplecontrastivelearning,reimers2019sentencebertsentenceembeddingsusing}.
+Specifically, we used MultiNLI and SNLI \citep{williams2018broadcoveragechallengecorpussentence,bowman2015largeannotatedcorpuslearning} as source datasets in English.
 Each sentence pair was translated into the nine African target languages using NLLB-200 (3.3B) \citep{nllbteam2022languageleftbehindscaling}.
-We then estimated translation quality by SSA-COMET-MTL~\citep{li2025ssacometllmsoutperformlearned}, a COMET variant~\cite{rei-etal-2020-comet}. and filtered pairs below a threshold of 0.75 to ensure the data quality.
+We then estimated translation quality using SSA-COMET-MTL~\citep{li2025ssacometllmsoutperformlearned}, a COMET variant~\cite{rei-etal-2020-comet} that covers the target African languages, and filtered pairs below a threshold of 0.75 to ensure data quality.
+We select SSA-COMET because it currently shows the strongest correlation with human judgments for African language pairs among available MT quality estimation metrics.\footnote{We analyze the effect of different quality thresholds on the resulting sample size in Appendix~\ref{sec:ssa_comet_samples}.}

-To encourage \textbf{cross-lingual alignment}, each example was expanded into multiple configurations: (i) premise in target language and hypothesis in source, (ii) premise in source and hypothesis in target, (iii) both in target, and (iv) both in source, that is,is, English.
+To encourage cross-lingual alignment, each example was expanded into multiple configurations: (i) premise in the target language and hypothesis in the source, (ii) premise in the source and hypothesis in the target, (iii) both in the target language, and (iv) both in the source language ( i.e., English).
 For MultiNLI, we reformulated examples as query–positive/negative pairs (entailment as \textit{pos}, contradiction as \textit{neg}).
-For SNLI, we followed the same strategy but included all 3-way annotations.
-We further increased training difficulty by sampling up to 15 hard negatives per instance using mE5-large-instruct.

-To improve supervision, we distilled teacher scores from the BGE Reranker v2 m3 cross-encoder \citep{chen2024bgem3embeddingmultilingualmultifunctionality}.
-Each datapoint was thus annotated with both positive/negative pairs and soft teacher distributions.
+For SNLI, we followed the same strategy but included all two-way annotations (positive and negative).
+We employ hard negative mining using \textit{mE5-Large-Instruct} \citep{wang2024multilinguale5textembeddings} to identify challenging negative examples.
+For each query, we encode all corpus passages and perform FAISS-based nearest neighbor search to retrieve the top-$k$ most similar passages.
+We sample 15 hard negatives from a rank window (ranks 2-200), excluding positives and the query itself.
+Hard negatives are semantically similar to the query but irrelevant, forcing the model to learn fine-grained discrimination.